StatCYK/SMICE/README.md

     *   Confidence metric analysis

 ## Run Locally
+The [SMICE code](https://drive.google.com/file/d/1EWiAxNt7OiNrWYUrvmZ-3AmYRp2YcKGs/view?usp=drive_link) for running locally is provided, which can be downloaded and unzipped on a local workstation or laptop.

+* Follow the same "Installation" and "Dataset" instructions as above.

+* Set the paths in `config/config_SMICE_benchmark.json` to match your local folder setup.

+* Activate the `SMICE` environment, and set your `CONDA_PREFIX` accordingly in line 33 of `run_SMICE_exmp_local.sh` in the `bash/benchmark_exp` directory.

-The [SMICE code](https://drive.google.com/file/d/1EWiAxNt7OiNrWYUrvmZ-3AmYRp2YcKGs/view?usp=drive_link) for running locally is provided.
-Since colabFold will run 10 times slower for a system without an Nvidia GPU/CUDA driver, we reduce the MSA sampling size of SMICE.
-It could take over 20 hours on a desktop computer.
+* Colabfold will use the GPU if available.
+Otherwise, CPU-based colabFold will run ~10 times slower on a system without an Nvidia GPU/CUDA driver, so we reduce the MSA sampling size of SMICE for demonstration purposes.
+Note that this could take over 20 hours on a desktop computer, but will run significantly faster if a recent GPU is available.
 An example can be executed by running the following script from the `bash/benchmark_exp` directory:

     `./run_SMICE_exmp_local.sh`